ktownkinley/Project_3/README.md

 # Results
 - Theft is the most common crime in Washington DC.
-- The highest crime density interval occured between 66-76F at 21.24%, debunking the movie stereotype that crime happens more often at night.
-- Less than 2% of all crime takes place after temperatures reach 90F.
+- Less than 2% of all crime takes place after temperatures reach 90°F.
+- Less than 2% of all crimes takes place below 32°F.
+- The highest crime density interval occured between 66-76F at 21.24%.
+- This suggest that moderate temperatures lead to the highest amounts of crime.
+- 12.62% of crime happens in the morning, 26.89% in the afternoon, 22.22% in the evening and 38.27% at night.

 # Potential Applications
 Climate change forecasts may influence staffing, scheduling, and budget allocation for local first responders.
 Theses findings may inspire an obscure sunscreen commercial.

 # Limitations
 - There is a known disparity between actual crime and reported crime.
 We have not designed our current analysis or adjusted our results to address this gap.
+- The temperature during the crime

 # Expansion
 - States with four seasons likely have a different crime distribution than dessert locations.
 Looking at national data would improve the integrity of our findings, and may reveal entirely different patterns.